 The Unreasonable to Live at Home (UTLAH) (also known as Homeless Rate) provisions are intended to assist students or Australian Apprentices who may be at risk of giving up their studies or apprenticeship, traineeship or trainee apprenticeship because of traumatic family circumstances.
 This provision recognises that there are situations where students or Australian Apprentices face serious physical or mental harm in the family home.
-It gives such students or Australian Apprentices the opportunity to continue in their studies or Australian Apprenticeship after they have moved to a safer, more stable environment.
+It gives such students or Australian Apprenticeship after they have moved to a safer, more stable environment.
 The provision is for students or Australian Apprentices who cannot reasonably remain at home and therefore must live independently for the sake of their wellbeing.